ArtemisSoftware/Orpheus-Music/README.md

 # Orpheus-Music
+Spotify clone app

+## The Brief

-Spotify clone app that streams music from firebase
+App that streams music from firebase

 # Architecture & Libraries